advocations/skype/SendReceiveText.md

 ## Sending and receiving a message in a conversation

-Receiving messages in a conversation involve getting a conversation object and conversation instant message modality.
-When the conversation is connected then listen for new messages.
+Receiving messages in a conversation involves getting a conversation object and conversation instant message modality.
+When the conversation is connected, listen for new messages.
 When a message is received, get the sender name and message text.

-### To receive a message
+### Receive a message

 1. Get the conversation history service.